 Thanks to all the bug hunters for their reports and suggestions, especially Dave Greene, Gabriel Nivasch, Dean Hickerson, Brice Due, David Eppstein, Tony Smith, Alan Hensel, Dennis Langdeau, Bill Gosper, Mark Jeronimus and Eric Goldstein.

 Dave Greene and Alan Hensel helped put together the pattern collection.
-Thanks to everybody who allowed us to distribute their fantastic patterns, especially Nick Gotts, Gabriel Nivasch, David Eppstein, Jason Summers, Stephen Morley, Dean Hickerson, Brice Due, William R. Buckley, David Moore, Mark Owen, Tim Hutton, Renato Nobili and Adam P. Goucher.
+Thanks to everybody who allowed us to distribute their fantastic patterns, especially Nick Gotts, Gabriel Nivasch, David Eppstein, Jason Summers, Stephen Morley, Dean Hickerson, Brice Due, William R. Buckley, David Moore, Mark Owen, Tim Hutton, Renato Nobili, Adam P. Goucher and David Bell.

 Thanks to Stephen Silver for compiling the wonderful Life Lexicon.